viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-There are moments that you forget that I love you
+There are moments when you forget I love you,

-Although I know that without you I die too.
+though I know without you I too would die.

-out of fear I resign myself to contemplate you;
+but out of fear I resign myself to watch you;

-and in my insufferable anguish I hope, I hope ...
+and in unbearable anguish I wait, I wait...

-and you tie me again with your charm.
+you bind me once more with your charm.

 lunes, 10 de julio de 1989